Frequently asked questions

 The DMC-SX had to be discontinued as many of the components are no longer manufactured.
 The DMC-pico was developed as the ideal replacement.
 The specifications such as accuracy, shock, vibration are identical.
 Furthermore, the DMC-pico offers additional benefits, such as:

-• Additional features such as Magnetic Disturbance Detection that can warn users if their azimuth readings are being affected by magnetic disturbances
+- Additional features such as Magnetic Disturbance Detection that can warn users if their azimuth readings are being affected by magnetic disturbance

 To achieve the azimuth accuracy stated in the data sheet, the elevation and bank angles must be kept within a range of –45 to +45 °.